hensal/flutter_chat_application/README.md

 This is the flutter application where user can chat with each other.
+Firstly, user login to the application, search the user and commence the chat with each other.

 Step 1:
    NodeJS version